suinleelab/AIControl.jl/README.md

 control ChIP-seq datasets*

 ## Installing utility softwares
-These external softwares are required to run AIControl pipeline from a `.fastq` file to a `narrowpeak` file.
+These external softwares are required to run AIControl pipeline from a `.fastq` file to a `.narrowpeak` file.
 - bowtie2
 - samtools
 - bedtools

 The recommended way of installing these softwares is to use `conda`.
+Download annaconda Python distribution from [here](https://anaconda.org/anaconda/python).
 Install `annaconda` and run the following commands.
 - ` conda install -c bioconda bowtie2 `
 - ` conda install -c bioconda samtools `